 You can’t just write “Go listen to my podcast” in an email and expect your new list to head straight there.

 This section will give you a step-by-step guide to turning the contacts you got with your lead magnet into podcast listeners.

-You got the first name (at least) of your new email subscribers.
-Use it!
+If you ask for the first name of your new email subscribers, use it!

 A simple merge tag could have a huge influence on your email’s open rates.
 Let alone the effect on reduced unsubscribe rates, click-rates, and general loyalty to your podcast.